How Spin.AI’s Researchers Uncovered 14.2 Million More Victims in the RedDirection Browser Extension Attack CampaignRead Now

 The success and sophistication of today’s ransomware have led to Ransomware-as-a-Service (RaaS).
 With RaaS, even non-technical, amateur criminals can carry out a successful attack against a business, using the tools available and provided by ransomware gangs.

-Ransomware double extortion
+What is double extortion ransomware?

 Ransomware gangs are continually evolving the business model and making even more money from an attack.
-Previously, ransomware gangs were attacking businesses, locking up their data, and demanding ransom payment.
-However, there has been a shift in how ransomware gangs carry out operations during an attack.
+Previously, the playbook was straightforward:lock up their data, demand payment, provide a decryption key.

 Rather than only locking up a victim organization’s data and demanding a ransom payment for regaining access to business-critical files, attackers are also exfiltrating sensitive data BEFORE encrypting the data.
 This activity serves two purposes.